What is Google Chrome Helper and how to prevent it from slowing down your PC?

 What is Google Chrome Helper?

-Similar to the Web-Helper process, the Google Chrome Helper is a process that gets triggered off the moment you start the browser.
+Like the Web-Helper process, the Google Chrome Helper is a process that gets triggered off the moment you start the browser.

 How to Disable Google Chrome Helper to Get More CPU?

-Terminate multiple chrome process via the task manager.
+Method 1: Stop multiple chrome process via the task manager.

 1. Open Google Chrome